lucasmreis/blogSource/src/posts/react-patterns.md

 Also, my experience shows that this pattern scales better: maybe one of the view states gets big, and it's straightforward to extract it through a new component.
 On the logic side, it's also much easier to understand and change code not polluted with view related stuff.

-Notice that the view component has some if logic to define what to render.
-We can extract it into it's own component, in what could be considered a variant of the Container / View ppattern:
+Notice that the view component has some "if" logic to define what to render.
+We can extract it into it's own component, in what could be considered a variant of the Container / View pattern:

 ### The Container / Branch / View Pattern